DrufoApp/DrufoApp.github.io/eula.md

 </p>

 <p>
-Each licensed copy of Drufo may be used on one single mobile location by one user.
+Each licensed copy of Drufo may be used on one single mobile device by one user.
 Use of Drufo means that you have loaded, installed, or run Drufo on a computer or similar device.
 If you install Drufo onto a multi-user platform, server or network, each and every individual user of Drufo must be licensed separately.
 </p>

 <p>